descarteslabs/example-notebooks/README.md

 A general overview of the Python client and it's features are as follows:

-1. [Loggin in](01%20Log%20In.ipynb) to your local client installation
+1. [Logging in](01%20Log%20In.ipynb) to your local client installation
 2. Catalog, which is home to several core Products:
    - Raster
    - Storage